Credit Card Icon

 If you’re experiencing any of the following, we encourage you to consult your eye care provider:

-Timely consultation can help prevent serious complications, including permanent vision loss.
-Remember, we are here to help you through this process and ensure you receive the appropriate treatment for your condition.
+This can help prevent serious complications, including vision impairment.
+Remember, we are here to help you through this process and ensure you receive the support for your condition.

 Follow the arrows to see if your symptoms indicate that it's time to reach out to your eye care provider.
 Each box represents a specific symptom that warrants consultation.